Glaucus/k3sglaucushello/README.md

 This repository aims to provide a easy to replicate baseline/template for other deployments on the Glaucus K3S infrastructure

-# How kubernettes files are handled?
+# How kubernetes files are handled?

 Just place all the .yaml files on the `.k3s` folder all the deployment will execute the updates autmatically.